nikhil-jain-k/DEVS-Based-Simulation-of-SPN-models/README.md

 # Project Information
-The Stochastic Petri Net Package (SPNP) is an adaptable and versatile modelling tool for the solution of Stochastic Reward Nets.
+The Stochastic Petri Net Package (SPNP) is an adaptable and versatile modelling tool for the solution of Stochastic Reward Nets (SRNs).
 The package has been used by many different research facilities and organizations around the world to study and model complex concurrent processes in a real distributed system.
 However, this popular package can only generate an analytic-numeric solution for the SRN models